Skip to main content

 • be at least 21 years old

-• be able to commit to at least one year as a mentor (from date of matching, not from application or interview date)
+• Commit to at least one year as a mentor

-• agree to submit monthly reports on time spent with your mentee while matched
+• agree to submit monthly reports about the time spent with your mentee while matched

 BOYS NIGHT & GIRLS NIGHT